greglobinski/dev.greglobinski.com/content/pages/1--about/index.md

 ### The English language

-One more thing, English is not my native language, so please be understanding if you find any mistake or unclear words in my writings.
-The code of this website is hosted on [Github](https://github.com/greglobinski/dev.greglobinski.com) so if you want to correct my English you can make a PR.
+One more thing, I'm not a native English speaker so you may find some mistakes in my writings.
+Source code of this website is hosted on [Github](https://github.com/greglobinski/dev.greglobinski.com), if you want to correct something you can make a pull request.
 Thank you.